 - Your font, images and text should all work together in design harmony.
 The best way to avoid sending mixed messages?
 Yes, again: a consulting report template.

-In contrast, the below cover page uses a bold image and color to say “futuristic” and “innovative.”
+In contrast, the below cover page template uses a bold image and color to say “futuristic” and “innovative.”

 An executive summary is a short description of the contents of a report.
 It goes before the introduction in a typical report.